thegamescore/gamescore-sdk/README.md

 - `examples/` → private playground workspace, campaign fixtures, games, integration adapters, setup, and browser tests.
 - `docs/` → SDK reference documentation; the development plan is excluded from the package.

-Only the compiled runtime, this README, and the three SDK reference documents ship in `npm pack`.
+Only the compiled runtime, this README, the setup guide, and the three SDK reference documents ship in `npm pack`.
 The SDK has no runtime dependencies on examples, tests, or mocks.
 Public production imports remain `@gamescore/sdk` and `@gamescore/sdk/host`.

 The former `@gamescore/sdk/testing` subpath has moved to `@gamescore/sdk-testing`.
 For local practice tooling, install `../game-sdk/testing` separately.
 It is a private development workspace and is not shipped in the SDK archive.